 Morgan & Morgan is proud to announce that attorney Michael Goetz has been appointed to the Plaintiffs' Steering Committee for litigation against companies that manufactured certain transvaginal mesh products.
 Judge Joseph R. Goodwin named distinguished attorneys from around the United States to serve on a committee to coordinate the prosecution of personal injury claims involving transvaginal mesh.
-The transvaginal mesh multidistrict litigation actions are against manufacturers Johnson & Johnson/Ethicon, Bard, American Medical Systems (AMS), and Boston Scientific.
+The transvaginal mesh multidistrict litigation actions are against manufacturers Johnson & Johnson/Ethicon, Bard, and Boston Scientific, among others.

 The appointing of Morgan & Morgan attorney Michael Goetz illustrates that he and other attorneys at the firm are fully committed in their efforts to help these women recover compensation for their suffering.